virteal/l8/README.md

 Light task manager for javascript/coffeescript/livescript...

-"Let's walk these steps"
+"Let's walk these steps on multiple paths to do our tasks"

 Schedule the execution of multiple "tasks".
 A task is made of "steps", much like a function is made of statements.
+Steps are walked on multiple "paths".
-Tasks can nest, much like blocks of statements.
-The main flow control structures are the sequential execution of steps, steps that loop until they exit, steps that wait for something and error propagation similar to exception handling.
+Tasks and paths can nest, much like blocks of statements.

 Execution goes from "step" to "step" by way of "walk".
 If one cannot walk a step, one can wait for something and maybe retry later.

+The main flow control structures are the sequential execution of steps, the execution of forked steps on parallel paths, steps that loop until they exit, steps that wait for something and error propagation similar to exception handling.

-l8 tasks are a kind of user level non preemptive threads.
+l8 paths are a kind of user level non preemptive threads.
 They are neither native threads, nor worker threads, nor fibers nor the result of some CPS transformation.
 Just a bunch of cooperating closures.